EdD in Learning and Organizational Change (Online)

 The EdD online program starts three times per year — in January, May, and August.
 The admissions team accepts and reviews applications year-round on a rolling basis.

-To be considered for the EdD online program, applicants must hold a master’s degree with a GPA that demonstrates strong academic success, which is normally 3.0 or higher.
+To be considered for the EdD online program, applicants must hold a master’s degree with a GPA that demonstrates strong academic success, which is typically 3.5 or higher.

 Dr. Sandi Cooper, Graduate Program Director